Broken Bone and Traumatic Injury Lawyers West Long Branch New Jersey

 If it can be proven that your injury was due to the negligence of another, you may be compensated for your financial losses, past and future medical treatment and expenses, past and future income loss, and emotional pain.
 Contact our firm today to discuss what you may be entitled to.

 Broken Bones and Serious Injury Attorneys at the Jersey Shore Are Here To Protect Your Rights

 If you or a loved one has suffered from a broken bone or related injuries as a result of the negligence of others, you may be entitled to compensation.
-At Chamlin, Rosen, Uliano & Witherington it would be our pleasure to review the facts in your injury case, free of charge.
+At Chamlin, Uliano & Walsh it would be our pleasure to review the facts in your injury case, free of charge.
 We have experience in handling cases involving all types of personal injuries and accidents.
 No matter how severe the injury may be, finding the right attorney will ultimately lead you to the right path of treatment and recovery.